Nephilus-notes/weather-vane/README.md

 # weather-vane
-A program to get uptodate weather information
+A program to get up to date weather information